What is Gene Editing?

-Gene editing (or genome editing) is the insertion, deletion or replacement of DNA at a specific site in the genome of an organism or cell.
-It is achieved using engineered nucleases also known as molecular scissors
+Definition: Gene editing (or genome editing) is the insertion, deletion or replacement of DNA at a specific site in the genome of an organism or cell.
+It is usually achieved in the lab using engineered nucleases also known as molecular scissors

 At Horizon, we've been working on genome editing technologies for over a decade and have licensed and developed a number of optimised solutions to enable research organisations and drug discovery companies using our innovative and high precision gene editing products and services to have confidence in their project outcomes.